 AICP is the premier educational association for Insurance Compliance Professionals.
 The national conference features more than 50 workshops geared for all experience levels, and for both the property-casualty and life and/or health professional.
 At the chapter level, local meetings feature speakers on a variety of topics, and offer the new compliance professional an opportunity to exchange ideas with others in the field who are at every level of professional development.

 Our members frequently cite networking as primary benefit of being a member of AICP.
 An online member directory can be accessed on our website that provides the name, address, e-mail address, and company of all our members.
 AICP’s website hosts a discussion forum that is available for members to post regulatory questions or provide insight to others who post.
-The AICP Journal is a source of regulatory news that many members collect over the years to build a resource library.
-The quarterly chapter meetings allow members to interact, to visit with an insurance department, or simply talk shop with others who know the challenges facing the compliance professional.
-And, of course, the national conference is the premier event of the year.
-Usually featuring regulators from ten to twelve states, and other timely or reinforcing educational workshops.
+AICP’s blog, podcast and on demand webinars provide excellent insights into the evolving world of insurance compliance.
+The regular local chapter meetings allow members to learn, to hear from and sometimes visit with an insurance department, or simply talk shop with others who know the challenges facing the compliance professional.
+And, of course, the national conference is the premier event of the year, usually featuring regulators from ten to twelve states, and other timely or reinforcing educational workshops.

 I’ve been in this business for quite some time.
 Is there a benefit to me in belonging to AICP?Kurt Einhaus2020-11-17T19:40:55+00:00